Authors of section

 If a retrobulbar hematoma leads to a tense, proptotic globe, emergency decompression should be considered.

-If a retrobulbar hematoma in the cooperative patient results in blindness, the time window to release the intraorbital pressure is limited to around one hour measured from the onset of blindness.
-This could mean urgent treatment under local anesthesia even in the emergency room prior to further imaging.
+If a retrobulbar hematoma in a cooperative patient results in blindness, the time window to release the intraorbital pressure is limited to around one hour measured from the onset of blindness.
+This could mean urgent treatment under local anesthesia, even in the emergency room before further imaging.
+The standard treatment is a lateral canthotomy which may be accompanied by detaching the upper and lower lid attachment from the frontal process of the zygoma.

 Transcutaneous transseptal incisions may help evacuate the hematoma and release the periorbital pressure.
-Alternative methods such as transconjunctival pressure release and/or lateral canthotomy and inferior cantholysis should be considered according to patient condition.
+Transconjunctival pressure release can accompany the lateral canthotomy and inferior cantholysis.

-An exception may be where there is a pulsating exophthalmos which may be a sign of carotid-cavernous sinus fistula.
-A fistula of this nature requires appropriate preoperative imaging.
+An exception may be pulsating exophthalmos which may be a sign of carotid-cavernous sinus fistula.
+A fistula of this nature requires preoperative imaging of the neurovascular system, and the involvement of a neurosurgeon and an interventional radiologist.

-Note: retrobulbar hematoma is one of the most severe postoperative complications in patients who have undergone orbital trauma and/or surgery.
-This is one reason why the surgeon has to assess appropriate vision as soon as possible after injury and/or surgery.
+Note: Retrobulbar hematoma is one of the most severe postoperative complications in patients who have undergone orbital injury repair.
+This is one reason why the surgeon has to assess appropriate vision as soon as possible after injury or surgery.

 Emergency treatment